-Once you have made a complaint and received the reference number, you can check the status on Ministry of Labour website or using Amerni mobile app.
+Once you have made a complaint and received the reference number, you can check the status on the Ministry of Labour website or the Amerni mobile app.

 Option 1: Checking The Status On Ministry Website

-Below are the steps to check the labour complaint status on Ministry website
+Below are the steps to check the labour complaint status on the Ministry website

 - Step 1: Go to the MADLSA website complaint status page